Licence to Alter nightmare to dream accessible bathroom

 Neal thinks the freeholder's reluctance was partly because of the myths surrounding wetrooms.
 In reality, if they are correctly fitted, they are incredibly safe and watertight.
 Neal says, "A washing machine causes more likelihood of leakage than a wetroom".

-"Bob [Fine & Able Installation Manager] made it his mission to help us and worked hard liaising with the surveyors and management of the development where we live," Louise says.
+"Fine & Able made it their mission to help us and worked hard liaising with the surveyors and management of the development where we live," Louise says.
 "Fine & Able could not be faulted and did not stop supporting us.
 They were exemplary throughout, always staying in contact and advising and communicating via telephone," continues Neal.

 After many months of fighting, Louise and Neal finally got the go-ahead.